 So if THC can induce sleep, and CBD can assist our sleep schedule, why not just take both?
 This is certainly an option!
 Though you should keep in mind the pros and cons of CBD vs THC for sleep.

 Another bonus of this combination is the entourage effect.
 This effect refers to the synergy between THC, CBD, and other cannabis compounds when used at the same time.
-The cannabinoids are formed within the same genus.
 This results in greater efficacy when taken together.
 Full-spectrum CBD contains trace amounts of THC that won’t induce intoxication or psychoactive effects.
 You’ll want to keep an eye out for these products.

 Broad-spectrum CBD is identical to full-spectrum cannabidiol except in that it doesn’t contain THC.
 Everyone has their own unique preferences, endocannabinoid systems, and sleep schedules.
 If combining the cannabinoids interests you?
 Try both full-spectrum and broad-spectrum CBD to see what works best for you.